infinum/wordpress-handbook/Development environment setup/Laravel Valet setup.md

 ```

 Laravel Valet does not come with configuration for this setup out of the box.
 For this you will need to use a custom driver.
-Guide for the installation of the custom drivers can be found [here](https://laravel.com/docs/8.x/valet#custom-valet-drivers).
+Guide for the installation of the custom drivers can be found [here](https://laravel.com/docs/valet#custom-valet-drivers).

-There are multiple drivers available for Valet that enable multisite with sub-directories and they provide installation instructions:
+There are multiple drivers available for Valet that enable multisite with subdirectories and they provide installation instructions:
 * [WordPress Multisite Subdirectory Valet Driver from Objectiv](https://github.com/Objectivco/WordPressMultisiteSubdirectoryValetDriver)
 * [Roots Laravel Valet and Bedrock Multisite](https://roots.io/guides/laravel-valet-and-bedrock-multisite/)

-One thing to note is that by enabling custom driver for this type of multisite, the configuration for sub-domain multisite will be overwritten and will not work.
+One thing to note is that by enabling custom driver for this type of multisite, the configuration for subdomain multisite will be overwritten and will not work.

-Other than installing custom drivers for sub-directory type of multisite, there is no difference in setting up this type of multisite from the sub-domain type of multisite.
-You won't need to register multiple domains or sub-domains as they don't apply for this type of multisite.
+Other than installing custom drivers for subdirectory type of multisite, there is no difference in setting up this type of multisite from the subdomain type of multisite.
+You won't need to register multiple domains or subdomains as they don't apply for this type of multisite.

 ## Possible issues

 ### MySQL not started and database not set up

-In the odd case that installation does not work and you get the blue 404 screen, try checking whether you are connected to the MySQL database.
+In the odd case that installation does not work, and you get the blue 404 screen, try checking whether you are connected to the MySQL database.

 ```bash
 brew services list